alexanderpauul/NBAPP/README.md

 # NBAPP
-This a Website-applications for NBA News
+This is a Website-applications for NBA News